 1. Understanding River Bass

-Several bass species call rivers home:
+Several bass species call rivers home in the United States:

 - Largemouth Bass